digitalrebar/doc/development/contributing/contributing-code.rst

 Testing/ Validation
 ^^^^^^^^^^^^^^^^^^^

--  For core functions, push will be validated to NOT break build or deploy or our commercial products
+-  For core functions, the push will be validated to ensure it does NOT break build, deploy, or our commercial products
--  For operating systems that are non-core, we will *not* validate on the target OS for the push
+-  For operating systems that are non-core, we will *not* validate on the target OS for the push.
 -  Eventually, we expect that a pull request will be built and tested in our CI system before the push can be accepted.